saurabhnanda/odd-jobs/CONTRIBUTING.md

 Broadly speaking, I want to strike a good balance between features, configurability, and ease-of-use - with the last one getting a little more weightage.
 For example, I don't want `odd-jobs` to devolve into a mess of complicated types and custom monads, which, _theoretically_, give a lot of compile-time guarantees, but _practically_ make the library nearly-impossible to use!

-I'd like to see odd-jobs become a mature, production-ready job-queue.
+I'd like to see odd-jobs become a mature and production-ready job-queue.

 ## How to contribute?